nguyenquyhy/DiscordBridge/README.md

 ## TODO

+* 2.3.0
+- [ ] Mentions in Discord should show proper names in Minecraft
+- [ ] Attachments in Discord should show proper links in Minecraft

+* Future
+- [ ] MySQL token store
 - [ ] Group-based prefix
 - [ ] Handle custom Sponge channels (e.g. MCClan and staff chat of Nucleus)
 - [ ] Image upload in Discord should show links in Minecraft